The Complete Guide to Deer Hunting in Texas

 Licenses can be purchased online or at designated retail locations.
 Residents of Texas may be able to purchase a lifetime hunting license.
 A hunting license is required for hunting whitetail and mule deer.
 If pursuing non-native deer species only, a “Special Small Game/Exotic” hunting license is required for non-residents.

-Depending on which game animals you are pursuing and where, you may also need additional hunting permits and/or special draws.
+Depending on which game animals you are pursuing and where, you may need additional hunting permits and/or special draws.
 For instance, if you want to hunt on Texas’s one million public acres, you will need an Annual Public Hunting (APH) Permit, formally known as “Type II” permit, which allows hunting, fishing, camping, hiking, and other recreational uses on public lands.
-The funds raised from APH Permit sales also opens up opportunities to hunt leased private lands, as some of the money is used by Texas Parks and Wildlife to lease those lands from private owners as well as manage some public lands.
+The funds raised from APH Permit sales also open up opportunities to hunt leased private lands, as some of the money is used by Texas Parks and Wildlife to lease those lands from private owners as well as manage some public lands.

 It is important to note that every hunter in Texas (including out-of-state hunters) born on or after September 2, 1971, must successfully complete the hunter education course.
-Those who were born on or after this date and are over 17 years of age may choose to purchase a “Hunter Education Deferral,” but that person must also hunt “accompanied,” which means hunt with a person who is at least 17, who is licensed to hunt in Texas, who has passed hunter education or is exempt (born before September 2, 1971), and be within normal voice control.
+Those who were born on or after this date and are over 17 years of age may choose to purchase a “Hunter Education Deferral,” but that person must also hunt “accompanied,” which means hunting with a person who is at least 17, who is licensed to hunt in Texas, who has passed hunter education or is exempt (born before September 2, 1971), and be within normal voice control.

 As one way to ensure access to quality hunting areas, many hunters opt to hire a guide for their hunts.
 Huntin’ Fool offers guided hunts along with detailed information for those who want to research and plan their own hunts.
 Guide services can solve the question, “Where should I hunt?” and put hunters on game when they may not have multiple days or weeks to invest during the season.